data-mining-code/frontend/README.md

 # frontend

-A small Choo-based frontend app that communicates with the broker and displays results, as well as accepting inputs.
+A small [Choo]-based frontend app that communicates with the broker and displays results, as well as accepting inputs.

 ## Installation